GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-intro/tutorial.md

 ## Create a Google Cloud Platform (GCP) project if you don't have one

-**If you already have a Google Cloud Platform project, you can skip this step**.
+**If you already have a Google Cloud Platform account and project, you can skip this step**.

-If you don't have a Google Cloud Platform (GCP) project yet, create one [here](https://cloud.google.com/free/).
+If you don't have a Google Cloud Platform (GCP) account yet, create one [here](https://cloud.google.com/free/).
 Be sure to sign up for free trial credits.

+If you don't have a Google Cloud Platform (GCP) project yet, create one [here](https://console.google.com/).

 **Note the name of your new project** — you'll use that in the next step.

 Return to this window once you're done.